blazej-g/hyphen-js/README.md

 ### Data models and configuration

-Data model is an object containing defined model, each model has to have:
+Data model is an object containing models definition, each model has to have:

     * model - point the model for the entity
     * key - obigarory key field